Vectorredz/cs32-mp1/DETAILS.md

 #### Struct: `SkipList`
 Represents the main overarching list for this ADT.\
-The bottommost level or the commonly known as the `Level 0` of the `SkipList` is just a `Linked-list` where in our use-case is a `Doubly-linked list`.
-In addition, `Level 0` contains all elements in the `SkipList` while the succeeding levels above it is the subset of the elements found in `Level 0` varying dependent on the probability `p`.
+The bottommost level or the commonly known as the  of the `SkipList` is just a `Linked-list` where in our use-case is a `Doubly-linked list`.
+In addition, **Level 0** contains all elements in the `SkipList` while the succeeding levels above it is the subset of the elements found in **Level 0** varying dependent on the probability `p`.

 #### Struct: `SkipNode`
-Represents the connected elements in the `SkipList`.\ Each `SkipNode` has `left` pointer that references to the previous `existing node`, if there is no node in the left side then it will be connected to the `headSentinel` instead.\
+Represents the connected elements in the `SkipList`.\
+Each `SkipNode` has `left` pointer that references to the previous `existing node`, if there is no node in the left side then it will be connected to the `headSentinel` instead.\
 Its `right` pointer points to the `next` `existing node`, if no node then it will be connected to the `tailSentinel` instead.\
 It also has `below` pointer that points to the `existing node` beneath it.\
-Moreover, since the sentinels, `headSentinel` and `tailSentinel` are also `SkipNodes` there is an additional field `bool` `isSentinel` that is set `false` if it is not pertaining to the sentinels and `true` otherwise./
+Moreover, since the sentinels, `headSentinel` and `tailSentinel` are also `SkipNodes` there is an additional field `bool:` `isSentinel` that is set `false` if it is not pertaining to the sentinels and `true` otherwise.\
 Lastly, each `SkipNode` have `DATA` field that stores the value of the node, and `LENGTH` field `width` that acts as the offset from left to right.

 #### Struct: `Levellist`
 Represents a `list` that stores each `levels` present in the `SkipList`.\
 To keep track of the `HEADER` (where the `SkipList` starts), it has `two (2)` pointers that points to the `top` and `bottom`.
-`top` level pertains to the topmost level and `bottom` level always pertains to the `Level 0`.
+`top` level pertains to the topmost level and `bottom` level always pertains to the **Level 0**.

 #### Struct: `Level`
 It has `two (2)` pointers `up` and `down` that helps navigates the `succeeding` and `preceding` levels in vertical direction.\
-Each levellist
+Each levels have `SkipNode` fields `headSentinel` and `tailSentinel` representing the leftmost sentinel and rightmost sentinel respectively.\
+It also has field `cachedRightWidth` that stores the width of the right elements given that the `Indexable Skip-list` reads offset from left to right.\

+#### Struct: `LevelRecordsList`
+It stores the `head` and `tail` of a `LevelRecord`.

 #### Struct: `LevelRecord`
-#### Struct: `LevelRecordsList`
+It is a doubly-linked list that keeps track of the level heights of each `SkipNode`.
+It has field `Level` `topLevel` that stores the highest level achieved by the nodes.

 <hr>
 </details>